uncovery/xmpp_error/README.md

 #### Usage:
 * After installation is complete, errors should generate reports in the configured folder and send XMPP messages to the configured recipient
-* Further, as from the exmaples in test.php, one can include tracer calls at the beginning of any function to include their names and arguments into the error report.
+* Further, as from the examples in test.php, one can include tracer calls at the beginning of any function to include their names and arguments into the error report.
 The \_\_FUNCTION\_\_ will set the current function name, and func_get_args() will insert the arguments into the error report.